Intensive Diabetes Management

 For individuals with type 1 diabetes or advanced type 2 diabetes, insulin therapy is a vital component of intensive diabetes management.
 This may involve multiple daily injections of rapid-acting or long-acting insulin, or the use of an insulin pump to deliver precise doses of insulin throughout the day.
 Working closely with your healthcare team to fine-tune your insulin regimen can help you achieve better blood sugar control and prevent complications.

-See also Diabetes Case Management
+See also Livongo Diabetes Management

 Healthy Eating